Management Approach

 The results of the Anti-Fraud & Corruption Risk Assessment were presented to the Management Committee and the Corporate Governance and Sustainability Committee for further development and improvement of operational processes for greater efficiency.

-As a result of OR’s continuous supports on good corporate governance and compliance throughout 2024, OR’s business operations were found to have no cases of law violations, resulting in no incidents or fines resulting from operations that violated laws in the economic, social, and environmental aspects
+As a result of OR’s continuous commitment to good corporate governance and compliance throughout 2025, no violations of law were identified, and OR incurred no incidents or fines relating to economic, social, or environmental aspects.

 Responsible Treatment to Competitors

 OR conducts business ethically, transparently, and competes with competitors in accordance with Ethics for Practices with Business Competitors, without distorting information, deceiving, or using any other methods that are not in accordance with the principles of good competition.
-OR provides accurate and balanced information about our company’s products/services and abstains from disinforming customers on competitors’ work/product.
 This is as specified in the Corporate Governance, Ethical Standards and Code of Business Ethics Handbook.
-In 2024, the Company had no lawsuits/disputes with competitors.
+In 2025, the Company had no lawsuits/disputes with competitors.
 OR has organized training and testing of employees’ knowledge on good corporate governance, ethical standards, and code of conduct for business operations, which covers the topic of responsible treatment to competitors every year.

 OR Contribution to External Associations

-Contribution to External Associations: For more information, see Sustainability Performance Economic: Click
+Contribution to External Associations: For more information, see 2025 Policy Influence Click

 Performance